JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 [Link to the detailed report of the analysis of each district's cost impact analysis](report_analysis_of_districts_cost_analyses_20240806)

-Instead of $680 as a cost for this 1 bond the district should have calculated an average annual cost of over $1200!
+Instead of $680 as a cost for this 1 bond, the district should have calculated an average annual cost of over $1200!

 The district's cost estimate is over 75% too low.